 Learn from the masters.
 One move at a time.

 The great games, the players who shaped them, and the openings still studied today.
-A fan's notes on chess, written for other fans, sourced from the people who actually played them.
+A fan's notes on chess, written for other fans.

 Botvinnik White Tal Black